Cultures and Connection to Place F-2

 Come take a walk in the shoes of a child in an African Village and learn about culture, daily life and the role of different people living in the village.

-This program explores how people are connected to their village and wildlife, how their needs are met and reflects on similarities and difference between life in Australia and in a village in Africa.
-They will find out about daily life in an African village, the roles of different people in the village, how people are connected to special places and how it is possible to live in wildlife friendly communities.
+This program explores how people are connected to their village and wildlife and how their needs are met.
+You'll reflect on similarities and difference between life in Australia and in a village in Africa.
+Learn about daily life in an African village, the roles of different people in the village, how people are connected to special places and how it is possible to live in wildlife-friendly communities.

 Students will learn:

 - How people in Africa are connected to their village and wildlife

 - How people in African villages take care of each other and their wildlife

 - How life in Australia and in Africa are similar and different